WoundAmbit: Bridging State-of-the-Art Semantic Segmentation and Real-World Wound Care: Deep Learning Benchmark

 As mentioned in the main paper, all architectures are implemented with their architecture-specific settings, as recommended in their respective official publications and code repositories.
 However, for the sake of completeness, we briefly detail the core ideas and some architecture-specific remarks below:\\

 \textbf{\acl{hardnet}~\citesupp{appendix_liao2022hardnet}.} \acl{hardnet} was the winner of the \acs{dfuc22} challenge.
-It uses the HarDNet-MSEG model~\citesupp{appendix_huang2021hardnet} as a basis and enhances the model by modifying each HarDBlock in the encoder with a novel HarDBlockV2 and replacing the receptive field block (RFB) modules in the decoder with that of Lawin Transformer.
-Moreover, the authors maintain an exponential moving average of the model weights to dampen weight updates and employ deep supervision to calculate multiple losses from different stages of the network. \\
+It uses the HarDNet-MSEG model~\citesupp{appendix_huang2021hardnet} as a basis.
+The authors enhance the model, among others, by modifying each HarDBlock in the encoder with a novel HarDBlockV2 and replacing the Receptive Field Block (RFB) modules in the decoder with that of the Lawin Transformer.
+Additionally, the architecture incorporates a Squeeze-and-Excitation (SE) attention module after each block output to exploit multi-scale information better.
+During training, they employ deep supervision to calculate multiple losses from different stages of the network.\\

-\textbf{\acs{fusegnet}~\citesupp{appendix_dhar2024fusegnet}.} \ac{fusegnet} achieved the best performance in the \acs{fuseg}'21 challenge.
-It employs a pre-trained EfficientNet-b7 encoder, paired with a decoder that incorporates a modified squeeze-and-excitation (SE) attention module, referred to as parallel scSE (P-scSE), for fusion at each stage.
-This novel attention mechanism combines both additive and max-out spatial and channel SE (scSE). \textit{Notably, we report 71.0M parameters for \acs{fusegnet}, as measured using the \texttt{calflops} library, for consistency with other methods.
+\textbf{\acs{fusegnet}~\citesupp{appendix_dhar2024fusegnet}.} \ac{fusegnet}, or more precisely, an ensemble of five cross-fold instances (x-FUSegNet), achieved the best performance in the \acs{fuseg}'21 challenge, aggregating predictions by averaging the outputs of the five constituent models. \ac{fusegnet} employs a pre-trained EfficientNet-b7 encoder, paired with a decoder that incorporates modified spatial and channel SE attention (scSE) modules, referred to as parallel scSE (P-scSE), at the middle of each decoder stage.
+This novel attention mechanism combines both additive and max-out scSE, except for the last stage, where max-out scSE is bypassed due to the reduced number of feature maps.

+\textit{Notably, we report 71.0M parameters for \acs{fusegnet}, as measured using the \texttt{calflops} library, for consistency with other methods.
 In contrast, the original publication reports 64.9M parameters, a value obtained using \texttt{torchsummary} with the same model code.}\\